adeschene/rails-employee-tracker-2/README.md

-Sixteenth Ruby on Rails Bootcamp assignment.
+Seventeenth Ruby on Rails Bootcamp assignment.

-An app made to demonstrate model callbacks.
+An app made to demonstrate model callbacks and sending emails with rails.

+To facilitate mailing, Companies now have a required email attribute.

 Has 3 models: Company, Employee, and Count.
   - A Company has many Employees and has one Count.